Hotmoka/hotmoka/README.md

 Hotmoka is a framework for programming a network of communicating nodes, in a subset of Java called Takamaka.
 Nodes can belong to a blockchain or can be Internet of Things devices.

- The latest version of this document is also available for free in Markdown (<a href="https://github.com/Hotmoka/hotmoka/blob/master/README.md">https://github.com/Hotmoka/hotmoka/blob/master/README.md<a>), in PDF (<a href="https://github.com/Hotmoka/hotmoka/blob/master/tutorial/ProgrammingHotmoka.pdf">https://github.com/Hotmoka/hotmoka/blob/master/tutorial/ProgrammingHotmoka.pdf</a>) and in epub format (<a href="https://github.com/Hotmoka/hotmoka/blob/master/tutorial/ProgrammingHotmoka.epub">https://github.com/Hotmoka/hotmoka/blob/master/tutorial/ProgrammingHotmoka.epub</a>).
+ The latest version of this document is available for free in Markdown, PDF, ePub and MOBI format, at (<a href="https://github.com/Hotmoka/hotmoka/releases">https://github.com/Hotmoka/hotmoka/releases<a>.

  <p align="center"><img width="100" src="pics/CC_license.png" alt="This documentation is licensed under a Creative Commons Attribution 4.0 International License"></p><p align="center">This document is licensed under a Creative Commons Attribution 4.0 International License.</p>